 If your child has hearing loss, the audiologist will explain the details and develop a plan for moving forward.
 That plan may include more audiology testing, medical referrals, or possibly hearing aids.

 The cost of hearing aids should not limit a child from being able to learn to listen and talk.
-Therefore, Hearts for Hearing provides the first set of hearing aids to all newly diagnosed infants and children 5 years old and younger in Oklahoma at no cost to the family.
+Therefore, Hearts for Hearing provides the first set of hearing aids to all newly diagnosed infants and children up to age 11 in Oklahoma at no cost to the family.
 Visit our financial assistance page to learn more about the help we can offer.